Carbon Monoxide, The Deadly Killer

-The second option, the smart thing to do for your family’s health and safety, is to get a low level CO monitor that will start to alert you at the onset of carbon monoxide exposure.
+The Second Option – The smart thing to do for your family’s health and safety, is to get a Low Level CO Monitor that will start to alert you at the onset of carbon monoxide exposure.
 A low level CO monitor can give alerts when the level reaches a concern like 20 parts per million (ppm)

 And get this, most Fire Department regulations will not allow a fire fighter to enter a building if CO levels are above 35 ppm.
 Your cheap CO alarm will allow those levels without you ever knowing.
-Statistics from the American Medical Association (AMA) show approximately 2,100 people die each year from CO poisoning or exposure.
-Often called “The Silent Killer” CO is a tasteless, colorless & odorless poison.